securemindorg/PyIDS-Bench/README.md

 can be found at XXXXXXX

 ## Build Requirements ##
-python
+- python
-python-dev
+- python-dev

 ## Library Requirements ##
 All libraries can be installed through pip or easy_install

-psutil
+- datetime
-datetime
+- matplotlib
-matplotlib
+- multiprocessing
-multiprocessing
+- netifaces
-netifaces
+- os
-os
+- psutil

 ## Installation Process ##